opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Git in JS is simipler.

 You import Git SDK (that wraps around isomorphic git).
-Maybe the big difference and I don't know perhaps the whole idea is that you need to have the file system.
+This isomorphic git lives together with some in memory fs.

+Probably best of it is [memfs](https://www.npmjs.com/package/memfs).

 The trouble here is extending isomorphic git to support all the features we need such as sparse-checkout and perhaps more.